paulmuenzner/react-comment-component-ts/CONTRIBUTING.md

-Thank you for contributing to Golang Backup Server!
+Thank you for contributing to React Comment Component!
 Here are a few guidelines:

 ## Bugs